Know the Laws: New York

 Divorce is a legal action that ends or "dissolves" a marriage.
 Here are the basic steps for getting a divorce:

 "Grounds" are legally acceptable reasons for a divorce.
-As of October 12, 2010, NY now has a "no-fault" divorce ground.
+In NY, there is a "no-fault" divorce ground and fault-based divorce grounds.

 No-fault ground - You can get a "no-fault" divorce if, according to either party, the marriage has "broken down irretrievably" for a period of at least six months (in other states, the common term used is "irreconcilable differences.")
 You do not have to be separated for 6 months, you just have to allege that the marriage has been completely broken down for at least the past 6 months.
 Note: A judgment of divorce will not be granted under this ground until the following issues are resolved by the parties, or determined by the court and incorporated into the judgment of divorce: